Tank steering systems

 Tank steering systems allow a tank, or other continuous track vehicle, to turn.
 Because the tracks cannot be angled relative to the hull (in any operational design), steering must be accomplished by speeding one track up, slowing the other down (or reversing it), or a combination of both.
 Half-track vehicles avoid this by combining steerable wheels and fixed-speed tracks.

 Early steering systems were adopted from tracked work vehicles, generally using a clutch to reduce power to one track, causing it to slow down.
-These designs have numerous problems, notably when climbing hills or running at high speed, as the reduction in power causes the overall speed to slow.
+These designs have numerous problems in military use, as the reduction in power causes the vehicle to slow down and makes it difficult to climb hills.
 Delivering power to both tracks while turning them at different speeds is a difficult design problem.

 A series of more advanced designs were introduced, especially through World War II, that maintained power to both tracks during steering, a concept known as regenerative steering.
 Some also allowed one track to move forward while the other reversed, allowing the tank to spin in place, a concept known as neutral steering.
 The first really successful system was the British double differential design of 1924, which was copied by both the United States and Germany.

 Most modern Western designs use a variation of the double differential, while Soviet designs preferred to use two separate transmissions in a single housing.
 Systems using electric motors with variable speed controls have been tried on a number of occasions, but have not entered widespread service.